jedateach/createjs-free-transform-tool/README.md

    });
    ```

-4. to unselect object for example when the user click on the stage
+4. to unselect when user clicks the stage

    ```js
    stage.addEventListener("click", function() {
      selectTool.unselect();
    });
    ```

+## Text handling

+There is a [known issue](https://github.com/CreateJS/EaselJS/issues/235) meaning that text rendering is inconsistent across browsers, when using any [textBaseline](https://www.createjs.com/docs/easeljs/classes/Text.html#property_textBaseline) value other than `"alphabetic"`.

+To get around this issue, we've supplied a file `createjs.text-fix.js`, which provides a fix by forcing the `alphabetic` baseline, and performs vertical offset to position text as if it were positioned "top".